 QHPs must offer a comprehensive package of items and services, known as Essential Health Benefits (EHBs).
-QHPs can also offer benefits beyond EHBs, and QHPs report the premium percentage attributable to EHB.
-Most QHPs have an EHB percentage of 100%; however, plans that cover benefits beyond EHB have EHB percentages smaller than 100%, reflecting the fact that some premium pays for benefits beyond EHB.
+QHPs can also offer benefits beyond EHBs, and QHPs report the premium percentage attributable to EHBs.
+Most QHPs have a percent of premium costs attributable to the EHB coverage of 100%; however, plans that cover benefits beyond EHBs have percents of premium costs attributable to EHB coverage that are smaller than 100%, reflecting the fact that some premiums pay for benefits beyond EHBs.